mm80843/T3.5/docs/Benef/PBN__Benef_6.md

 # __Enhanced accuracy of quantification__

-## Name of the Benefit

-Developing better controls can improve the accuracy of quantifying SARS-CoV-2 in sewage samples, providing more reliable data for epidemiological surveillance

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors in control development can benefit from increased demand for control materials and technologies.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_6.md)